kpfleming/esphome-sunpower/README.md

 numbers of all three components must be specified, and they can be obtained from the JSON data file gathered while following the steps in [PVS Data Collection](pvs-data-collection).

+Since this configuration only publishes data for three sensors, the default values for the esphome-sunpower buffer sizes are sufficient, and they are not included in the example configuration.

 ```yaml
 sensor: